 If you feel you could be communicating your story better, then maybe it is time for a brand refresh.
 I would love to help you tell the story of your brand in your logo, business cards, marketing material, and social media templates.
 Basically any aspect of your branding.

 Get in touch with me now at One Bite to see I can help you tell your story with my professional graphic design services.

-It's amazing to me to think that this month represents the third year since I first set out on the scary journey offering my services to the public and launching One Bite Graphic Design.
+It's amazing to think that when I wrote this blog I had just started my third year in business, offering my professional Graphic Design services to the public through One Bite Design.
 It's been a 'one bite' at a time learning process with some things certainly learnt the hard way.
-Not everything has been plain sailing but important lessons have certainly been learnt and both myself and One Bite Graphic Design are in a much better position now than what we were those three short years ago.
+Not everything has been plain sailing but important lessons have certainly been learned and both myself and One Bite Design are in a much better position now than what I was those years ago when I began.

-With three years under the belt I thought it would only be fitting to share three things that I have learnt.
+With more than three years under the belt I thought it would only be fitting to share three things that I have learnt.

 There Will Always Be Something To Do On Your Business:

 I’ve heard it said that a business is like a new born child, you need to constantly care for it and feed it and the work you put in over the early years will shape the business well into the future.
 The thing is, there is always something to do.
 This is especially true in the first few years as you develop your systems and find your own feet and direction.
 It's in these first years where passion can meet head first with the annoying reality of tax and accounts and invoicing.
 It’s easy to get consumed by all the things to do.